cis198-2016s/slides/01/content.md

 - `let v2 = v1;`
     - We don't want to copy the data, since that's expensive.
     - The data cannot have multiple owners.
-    - So: move the Vec's ownership into `v2`, and declare `v1` invalid.
+    - Solution: move the Vec's ownership into `v2`, and declare `v1` invalid.
 - `println!("{}", v1[2]);`
     - We know that `v1` is no longer a valid variable binding, so this is an error.
 - Rust can reason about this at compile time, so it throws a compiler error.